chahnel/kroehne.github.io/4_Cookbook.md

 -   Add the Text, User Defined Id and Mouse Over Text

 A Menu includes a list of one or more MenuItems (e.g., commands/links to other pages or images) which can be selected by the user.
 Before one or several menus with its MenuItems can be added to a page, a MenuBar has to be created first, in which the menu(s) will be placed afterwards.
 This is done by selecting the menubar-object and placing a MenuBar in an existing panel by drag and drop.
 Afterwards (a) Menu(s) can be placed inside the MenuBar also by drag and drop.
 Therefore the menu-object has to be selected from the palette.
 A name can be assigned to the menu directly by typing it in the appearing TextField.
-This can also be done later on in the Properties View by editing the value for the property “Text” under the Core rider.
+This can also be done later on in the Properties View by editing the value for the property ?Text? under the Core rider.

 The image shows a MenuBar with two Menus:

 ![](images/media/image333.png)

 To add (a) MenuItem(s) to the menu(s) you first have to change from the Project View to the Component Subtree Tab by clicking on it.
 This can be found left to the Project View Tab.
 Thereafter left-click the Panel and the Menubar will appear under the Component Subtree Tab.
-To add (a) MenuItem(s) open the Subtree by clicking on the “+” symbol left to the name of the MenuBar.
+To add (a) MenuItem(s) open the Subtree by clicking on the ?+? symbol left to the name of the MenuBar.
 A list with all related menus will appear.
-Right-click on the relevant menu and select “Add Menu Item” from the appearing pop up menu.
+Right-click on the relevant menu and select ?Add Menu Item? from the appearing pop up menu.
 A dialog box will show up in which a name for the MenuItem has to be entered.
 This operation can be repeated for all MenuItems which should be added to a Menu.

 MenuItems can be linked to images or pages by selecting a relevant MenuItem from the subtree.
-From the popup box which appears after right-clicking the MenuItem “Link Image” or “Link Page” can be selected.
-A MenuItem can be deleted by clicking on “Delete Menu Item” which can also be found in the same pop up box.
+From the popup box which appears after right-clicking the MenuItem ?Link Image? or ?Link Page? can be selected.
+A MenuItem can be deleted by clicking on ?Delete Menu Item? which can also be found in the same pop up box.

 The image shows the Component Subtree Tab with a list of all available objects (MenuBar and Menus with MenuItems):